sunoru/julia-mirror/README.md

   --sync-latest-packages [N]
-                        also mirror packages (at most N times in a day) on master branch (default: 1) --logging-file LOGGING_FILE
+                        also mirror packages (at most N times in a day) on master branch (default: 1) --ignore-404          ignore when a download file is not found --logging-file LOGGING_FILE
                         save log to a file instead of to STDOUT --logging-level {DEBUG,INFO,WARNING,ERROR}